ymz-ncnk/musgo/README.md

 - KeyValidator - it's a name of the function which will validate field's keys, if field type is a map.

-All tag items, except MaxLength, should have the format like "package.FunctionName" or "FunctionName".
+All tag items, except MaxLength, should have the "package.FunctionName" or "FunctionName" format.

 Decoding(and encoding) is performed in order, from the first field to the last one.
 That's why, it will stop with validation error on the first not valid